joshuaduffy/dota2api/README.rst

 This libary parses some ID's into the dictionary keys like ``hero_name`` and so on.
 See ``src.parse`` for details.

-All this comes with, a growing set of tests and some documentation for the API itself.
+This also comes with a growing set of tests and some documentation for the API itself.

 Look how easy it is...